-26,-(1) If a certificate issued in respect of a shareholder's shares is-

-(a) damaged or delaced, or

-(b) said to be lost, stolen or destroyed, that shareholder is entitled to be issued with a replacement certificate in respect of the same shares.

-(2) A shareholder exercising the right to be issued with such a replacement certificate-

-(a) may at the same time exercise the right to be issued with a single certificale or separate certificales;

-(b) must return the certificate which is to be replaced to the company if it is damaged or defaced; and reasonable fee as the directors decide.

-(c) must comply with such conditions as to evidence, Indemnity and the payment of a
+- 25.(1) If a certificate issued in respect of a shareholder's shares is - (a) damaged or defaced, or - (b) said to be lost, stolen or destroyed, that shareholder is entitled to be issued with a replacement certificate in respect of the same shares. - (2) A shareholder exercising the right to be issued with such a replacement certificate - (a) may at the same time exercise the right to be issued with a single certificate or separate certificates; - (b) must return the certificate which is to be replaced to the company if it is damaged or defaced; and - (c) must comply with such conditions as to evidence, indemnity and the payment of a reasonable fee as the directors decide.